N-A-D/Rift/README.md

 # What is an Entity Component System?
 The Entity Component System is a design pattern that separates state and behaviour.
 It is based on the idea that applications are fundamentally transforming structured data.
-In such a system, a entity is a collection of data against which transformations are applied.
+In such a system, an entity is a collection of data against which transformations are applied.

 Entity Component Systems are broken up into three parts:
 1. Entities:   Objects whose state is defined by its components.